Kefir is all the rage in the natural health community.

-Over a period of 24 hours or so, the microorganisms in the kefir grains multiply and ferment the sugars in the milk, turning it into kefir.
+Over approximately 24 hours, the microorganisms in the kefir grains multiply and ferment the sugars in the milk, turning it into kefir.

-So basically, kefir is the drink, but kefir grains are the "starter kit" that you use to produce the drink.
+In other words, kefir is the drink, but kefir grains are the starter culture that you use to produce the beverage.

 Kefir originated from parts of Eastern Europe and Southwest Asia.
 The name is derived from the Turkish word keyif, which means "feeling good" after eating (1).

-The lactic acid bacteria turn the lactose in the milk into lactic acid, so kefir tastes sour like yogurt, but has a thinner consistency.
+The grains’ lactic acid bacteria turn the milk’s lactose into lactic acid, so kefir tastes sour like yogurt — but has a thinner consistency.